EPFL-LCN/pub-steinbrito2016-PlosCB/README.md

-# Nonlinear Hebbian Learning as a Unifying Principle in Receptive Field Formation
+# Nonlinear Hebbian Learning as a Unifying Principle in Receptive Field Formation.
+Plos CB, 2016, Brito & Gerstner.

 Code to recreate figure of the paper.
-Plos 2016, Brito & Gerstner